Maarten Martens: International career

 While Martens played for RKC, he earned the interest of Jean-François De Sart.
 He became the captain of the Belgium U21 team.

 Over the years, the young midfielder was part of a strong generation of players like Vincent Kompany, Marouane Fellaini, Jan Vertonghen, Thomas Vermaelen and Mousa Dembélé.
 He was selected for the U-21 European Championships in 2007.
 The young Belgians reached the semi-finals and qualified for the Olympic Games in 2008.

 At the Olympics, Belgium promoted from Group C along with Brazil through to the quarterfinals.
 Belgium surprisingly won Italy to the quarterfinals by 3–2.
 In the semi-final against Nigeria, Belgium lost 4–1.
 In the game for the bronze medal Brazil defeated the young Red Devils 3–0.

 The good performance of the young Devils stood in contrast to the poor results of the first team.
 Many players, among Martens, from this team after the Olympic Games were promoted to the first team, but Martens throughout the years did not manage to receive a permanent call.
 But he is, to date, the player with the most appearances in the Belgium U21 team.

 Martens made his debut on 7 February 2007 with Belgium.
 It was coach Rene Vandereycken who selected him for the first time.
 After his debut, Martens was barely called for the national team following several injuries.
 In 2009, Frank Vercauteren, called him for the Kirin Cup in Japan.
 In 2010, under Dick Advocaat, he appeared in his last international match, replacing Wesley Sonck.

 Managerial career

 In May 2021, Martens started his first job as head coach in Alkmaar, with Jong AZ, after he already worked in the youth of Club Brugge as an assistant coach.

 At the end of the 2022–23 season, he was moved from Jong AZ to the main AZ squad as an assistant coach.

 In January 2024, Martens became the head coach of AZ Alkmaar, his first senior coaching job, taking over following the dismissal of Pascal Jensen.
-Martens was initially given the role until the end of the season, but after guiding AZ to a fourth place finish in the Eredivisie he signed a two year contract extension.
-On 9 May 2025, it was announced that Martens, along with his entire technical staff, had signed a new three year contract with AZ.
+Martens was initially given the role until the end of the season, but after guiding AZ to a fourth-place finish in the Eredivisie he signed a two-year contract extension.
+On 9 May 2025, it was announced that Martens, along with his entire technical staff, had signed a new three-year contract with AZ.
+On 18 January 2026, Martens was sacked due to disappointing results.